What’s more important for B2B businesses: brand building or lead generation?

 Hopefully you have an editorial calendar where you’ve been logging your blog posts as you go.
 This could be as simple as a spreadsheet of titles and publication dates.
 If not, you’ll need to start your blog audit by creating one.

 This Hubspot guide goes into details about how to pull page data using a web crawler.
-But it doesn’t necessarily have to be that complex, especially since most of us aren’t dealing with that many posts.
+But it doesn’t necessarily have to be that complex, especially since most of us aren’t dealing with thousands of posts.
 And even if you do automatically generate your starting point, you’ll want to add subjective insights of your own.

 Adding these layers of information means you can begin to spot patterns and gaps.
 If you compare this sort of information to your performance metrics (e.g. visitor numbers, dwell time or conversion), you might notice that you get high traffic to certain blog types, or great engagement and conversions from others.